Javadyakuza/TIP3-Docs/Deployments/Internal/Transfer.md

       return 'Failed';
     }

     // Checking recipient has a deploy wallet of that token root let recipientOldWalletData: walletData = await getWalletData(
       receiverMWContract,
       tokenRootContract.address
     );

-    let oldBal: number = recipientOldWalletData.balance;
+    // Fetching the old balance of the receiver before transfer and determining if the receiver has a token wallet and deploy one by setting the deployWalletValue if not let oldBal: number = recipientOldWalletData.balance;

     let deployWalletValue: number = 0;